kilves76/BadBlocksPlaceholder/README.md

     BadBlocksPlaceholder clean e:\BadBlockPlaceholders\20190110

 This mode will test all files in the specified folder and delete the files which doesn't have any reading errors.

+# This version
+Also moves slow files out of the way too.